TrafalgarLaw-24/Spark-programs/README.md

-# Project Title
+# Spark Programs

-A set of spark programs for anyone to learn.
+A set of pyspark scripts for anyone to learn.
 Data I used is of movies and details of them in IMDB.

 ## Getting Started